geanders/HyperHeatwavePredictiveModels/README.md

 [Something here about adaptation scenario in the example data.]

-Full details on the creation of this dataset are available in [Oleson et al. 2015].
+Full details on the creation of this dataset are available in @oleson2015.

 ### Projected populations dataset